-Grade level: 9-10 Pre-AP Biology I is a course based on the following core topics: cellular chemistry, Course #: 3024T structure and reproduction; matter cycles and energy transfer; interdependence of Length: Full year organisms; molecular basis of heredity; genetics and evolution.
-Instruction should focus on Credit(s): Two developing student understanding that scientific knowledge is gained from observation of Diploma: General, Core 40, natural phenomena and experimentation by designing and conducting investigations Academic Honors, Technical guided by theory and by evaluating and communicating the results of those investigations Honors according to accepted procedures.
-Some topics are covered in more depth than Biology I. In order to develop a student's ability in applying the scientific method to solve a problem, Prerequisite: None a research project will be required and presented at a science fair.
+Pre-AP Biology I is a course based on the following core topics: cellular chemistry, structure and reproduction; matter cycles and energy transfer; interdependence of organisms; molecular basis of heredity; genetics and evolution.
+Instruction should focus on developing student understanding that scientific knowledge is gained from observation of natural phenomena and experimentation by designing and conducting investigations quided by theory and by evaluating and communicating the results of those investigations according to accepted procedures.
+Some topics are covered in more depth than Biology I. In order to develop a student's ability in applying the scientific method to solve a problem, a research project will be required and presented at a science fair.

 Fulfills the Biology requirement for all diplomas